pviscone/cmgrdf-cli/README.md

 </details>

+### Performance notes
+Belive it or not, the slowest part of the framework could be the plotting.
+And I am not talking about the filling of the histograms but the actual rendering of pdf an png.

+If you don't need the images, use `--noPyplots`

 ---

 # Configuration files
+The mandatory configuration files are `cfg` that contains the base paths, `eras` a comma-separated list of eras to run, and `outfolder` the destination folder

+Other main configuration are `flows`, `plots`, `data` and `mc`.
+To the respective options you can pass a python file that contains the expected object (as explained in this README) or a method that return that object.

+To define the arguments of the method in the CLI the syntax is the following

+`run_analysis.py --flows flows/conf.py:arg1=1,arg2=2,arg3=\"string\"`

 ### cpp_functions
-In the `cpp_functions` folder you can define cpp ROOT functions to use if the RDF calls.
+With the `--cpp_folder` argument you can pass the path to a folder that contains cpp ROOT functions to use if the RDF calls.
 All the cpp functions defined in this folder are passed to the ROOT interpreter.
+The default is `cpp` (relative to `PWD`)

+You can also use `--declare` (multiple times) to include `.py` files that contains a `declare` method that take some argument and run `ROOT.gInterpreter.Declare()`

 > **Achtung!**
-> 1. Put always `#pragma once` at the beginning of the cpp files.
+> 1. Put always and include guard (`#ifndef ... #define ... #endif`) at the beginning of the cpp files.
 > 2. Some common functions are already defined in cmgrdf `cmgrdf-prototype/include/functions.h`

 ### CFGs
-In the `cfg` folder you can find the configuration files that are used to define the Data/MC sample and their friend paths.
+In the `cfg` configuration file you can define the path to Data/MC sample and their friends.

 The paths of the samples are defined respectively in `era_paths_MC` and `era_paths_Data` dictionaries.